Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   end-device's AppKey and contains (amongst other fields) the major network's settings and a network random nonce used to derive the session keys.
 * Data:
-  Application data frame with two levels of AES-128 encryption.
-One at application level thanks to the AppSKey, the other at network level with the NwkSKey.
+  MAC and application data.
+Application data are protected with AES-128 encryption, MAC related data are AES-128 encrypted with another key.

 ## Unicast and multicast technology